zchking/docs/pages/katalon-analytics/docs/grid-local-agents.md

 Plan Name | Provide a friendly plan name
 Test Project | Select the test project you’ve uploaded earlier Command | Provide command arguments to run your Katalon Studio tests.
 This can be retrieved from [Katalon Studio command line builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#katalon-command-line-options).
-Execution Environment | Select TestOps Cloud
-Schedule | Define a schedule for job execution
+Execution Environment | Select and add Agents.
+Here is where you can choose multiple OS to run your tests later Schedule | Define a schedule for job execution

 4. Select **Create** to create your plan.